meaganng/shopify-assessment-2022/README.md

 c.
 What product was ordered the most by customers in Germany?

 ## a.
 How many orders were shipped by Speedy Express in total?

+A total of 54 orders were shipped by Speedy Express.

 ```{sql}
 SELECT * FROM Orders
 WHERE ShipperID='1'
 ```
 ## b.
 What is the last name of the employee with the most orders?

+The last name of the employee with the most orders is Peacock.

 ```{sql}
 SELECT e.LastName, COUNT(o.OrderID) as NumberofOrders
 FROM Employees as e